-How much does your invetment grow after contributions?
+How much does your investment grow after contributions?

 Equations for computing how much your investment is worth in the future, with rigorous proofs.